bytecodealliance/wasm-micro-runtime/core/iwasm/libraries/wasi-nn/README.md

 To run the tests we assume that the current directory is the root of the repository.

-1. Build the dockre image,
+1. Build the docker image,

 ```
 docker build -t wasi-nn -f core/iwasm/libraries/wasi-nn/test/Dockerfile .